RNR-Marine™, Inc. Unique products for demanding boaters ... Image

 2. RNR-Marine's Materials - Our tops are made from 1" outside diameter American Iron and Steel Institute (AISI) type 304L & 316L ("L" = Low Carbon = no rust), thick wall (16 gauge = 0.065") tubing (not pipe).
 This tubing is Tungsten Inert Gas (TIG) welded to 0.125" thick cast AISI type 316 (surgical grade) polished joint and end fittings using a Swagelok® orbital welding system.
 The orbital welder (as used in nuclear, chemical and beverage plants) provides quality, consistent welds exceeding human capabilities.

-3. Aluminum T-Top Materials - Aluminum T-Tops are typically made from anodized "1.50 inch" schedule 40 (standard thickness) aluminum pipe.
-Pipe is specified by nominal inside diameter, and this pipe has about 1.60 inch ID and 1.90 inch OD.
+3. Aluminum T-Top Materials - Aluminum T-Tops are typically made from anodized 1-1/2" inch Schedule 40 (standard thickness) aluminum pipe (sometimes referred to as 6463 T-66 anodized extruded Sch 40 pipe).
+Pipe is specified by nominal inside diameter, and this pipe is 1.90" inch OD and only 0.145" thick.
 It is noteworthy that these tops are made FROM anodized tubing, but are not anodized after manufacturing when the tubing is cut, drilled, welded, etc. Instead, the welded aluminum joint is simply painted over with shiny aluminum paint.
-Clearly, this aluminum paint is not the same as anodizing, and will not provide the same corrosion resistance or last as long.
+Clearly, this aluminum paint is not the same as anodizing, and will not provide the same corrosion resistance and will not last as long.

 4. Strength - Stainless steel is 2-3 time stronger than aluminum pipe.
 The tensile strength of 304L stainless is 79,000psi (316 is 80,000psi), compared to 25-40,000psi for aluminum pipe (depending on grade used).